MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/characterization.md

     \Pr(\phi | d) = \frac{\Pr(d | \phi) \Pr(\phi)}{\int \Pr(d | \phi) \Pr(\phi){\mathrm d}\phi} \Pr(\phi),
 \end{equation}
 where $d \in \\{\texttt{Zero}, \texttt{One}\\}$ is a `Result`, and where $\Pr(\phi)$ describes our prior beliefs about $\phi$.
-This then makes the iterative nature of iterative phase estimation explicit, as the posterior distribution $\Pr(\phi | d)$ describes our beliefs immediately preceeding our observation of the next `Result`.
+This then makes the iterative nature of iterative phase estimation explicit, as the posterior distribution $\Pr(\phi | d)$ describes our beliefs immediately preceding our observation of the next `Result`.

 At any point during this procedure, we can report the phase $\hat{\phi}$ inferred by the classical controller as
 \begin{equation}